rjnp2/Data-Science/Data Analysis in Excel/readme.md

     1. Average Covered Charges : averages charges
     2. Average Total Payments: paid by governments
     3. Average Medicare Payments: paid by privates insurances agencies.

+# Phase 1: Searching for Useful Data
+##      a. slicing and dicing data
+The sort and filter operations are meant to do these type of analyses.
+Sorting means to arrange the data (typically a column) in increasing, decreasing or alphabetical order.
+Filters, as the name suggests, enable you to filter out certain data, like all the hospitals in Alabama or all the hospitals treating chest pain.

 ## Analyze
 We are going to analyse this "raw" dataset and prepare a "report" having the list of providers treating a specific ailment in a particular state of USA.
 Subsequently, we will rank providers by the cost of treatment.